cs-ieee-ist/cs-essentials/content/topics/Shell Script/1-Variables.md

 echo $ONE + $TWO = $(($ONE + $TWO))
 ```

-These program will read two variables called `ONE`, and `TWO` and  will print the addition between the two.
+This program will read two variables called `ONE`, and `TWO` and will print the addition between the two.
 To define the two variables outside the program we use the command `export`.

 ```shell
 $ ONE=4